 Engineers are needed in almost every area of life, from product design to building construction, but not everyone speaks the same language.
 Being an engineer means adapting to challenges, and why limit your ability to work by only knowing one language?
 The question is, what language should you learn?
 After all, there are about 6,500 spoken languages in the world.
 The decision of which language to learn should depend a lot on the proximity of languages near you or maybe even where you dream of completing groundbreaking engineering projects.
+Also, whether you're a young student or a seasoned professional, you will have to focus on international markets where engineering services are most required at the time.
 In order to help you decide which language to learn, we have assembled the top 9 languages that engineers NEED to know!

 **Each language has a 'Need to Know' Locations which describes the key locations where knowing this language would be important.
 This was added to better help you pick which language to learn**